astronomer/airflow-guides/guides/airflow-sql-tutorial.md

 - VerticaToMySqlTransfer

 ## Examples
 With those basic concepts in mind, we'll show a few examples of common SQL use cases.
-For this tutorial we will use Snowflake, but note that the concepts shown can be adapted for other databases.
+For this tutorial we will use [Snowflake](https://www.snowflake.com/), but note that the concepts shown can be adapted for other databases.

 ### Example 1 - Executing a Query

-In this first example, we use a DAG to execute two simple queries which are dependent on each other other.
-To do so we use the SnowflakeOperator, which is documented [here](https://airflow.apache.org/docs/stable/_modules/airflow/contrib/operators/snowflake_operator.html).
+In this first example, we use a DAG to execute two simple interdependent queries.
+To do so we use the [SnowflakeOperator](https://airflow.apache.org/docs/stable/_modules/airflow/contrib/operators/snowflake_operator.html).

 First we need to define our DAG: